Hard Spot on the Bottom of the Foot [Causes & Best Home Treatment!]

-- It is important to not remove a lot of tissue at once to not cause a wound or infection.
+- It is important not to remove a lot of tissue at once, not to cause a wound or infection.

 Who can help with hard spots on the bottom of the foot?

-- Instead have your feet examined by a podiatrist.
+- Instead, have your feet examined by a podiatrist.

-- Fibroma pain can be relieved with proper foot wear such as orthotics in your shoes to give great arch support.
+- Fibroma pain can be relieved with proper footwear such as orthotics in your shoes to give great arch support.

-- If you still have pain even with orthotics steroid injections can help not only ease the pain but can even shrink the fibroma in size.
+- If you still have pain, even with orthotics, steroid injections can help not only ease the pain but can even shrink the fibroma in size.

-- Callous, warts and fibromas are the most common causes for having a hard spot on the bottom of your foot.
+- Callous, warts, and fibromas are the most common causes for having a hard spot on the bottom of your foot.

-- Your podiatrist will help you get to the cause of the problem and solution as soon as possible.
+- Your podiatrist will help you get to the cause of the problem and a solution as soon as possible.

 6 Common Causes of Heel Pain: